Tim Douwsma: Career

 Douwsma was born in Drachten, Friesland, Netherlands.
 After graduation from high school, he studied at the CIOS, a sports training school, but stopped his training to focus more on a singing and acting career, as well as briefly modeling.
 In 2007, he took part in So You Wanna Be a Popstar finishing fifth overall.
 At the end of 2007, he recorded his debut single "Wil je bij me blijven slapen op" that reached No. 18 on the Single Top 100.

-Signing with Roadstar Agency in February 2008, in April 2009, released his second single "Ga", written by Joost Griffioen and Ray Klaassen (The Rocketeers).
-In late 2009, Tim landed a small role as Melle in the film De Hel van '63, directed by Steven de Jong.
+Signing with Roadstar Agency in February 2008, in April 2009, he released his second single "Ga", written by Joost Griffioen and Ray Klaassen (the Rocketeers).
+In late 2009, Douwsma landed a small role as Melle in the film De Hel van '63, directed by Steven de Jong.

-In early 2010 he released his latest single "Je bent de hemel", a Dutch adaptation of the Spanish song "Yo No Sé Mañana" by the Nicaraguan singer Luis Enrique.
-In February 2010 he presented Tim op Tilt on Sterren 24 (sterren.nl), a specialty internet channel.
+In early 2010, Douwsma released the single "Je bent de hemel", a Dutch adaptation of the Spanish song "Yo No Sé Mañana" by Nicaraguan singer Luis Enrique.
+In February 2010, Douwsmae presented Tim op Tilt on Sterren 24 (sterren.nl), a specialty internet channel.
 He hosted the 2010 Sterren Awards with Monique Smit and Kees Tol.
 Tim op Tilt continued on Sterren until the closure of the station in September 2012.
-Tim also hosted the Karaoke Kids show on Z@pp.
+Douwsma also hosted the Karaoke Kids show on Z@pp.

 In January 2011, he took part in Sterren Dansen op het IJs (Dancing Stars on Ice), but was eliminated in first round.

-In January 2012, his song "Undercover Lover" was one of 6 finalists for Dutch entry for Eurovision Song Contest.
+In January 2012, his song "Undercover Lover" was one of the 6 final entries for the Dutch entry in the Eurovision Song Contest.
 It was eliminated in the first round when competing against a song from Pearl Jozefzoon, a contestant from first season of The Voice of Holland.
-"Undercover Lover" reached at No. 95 in the Dutch Single Top 100.
+"Undercover Lover" reached No. 95 on the Dutch Single Top 100.

 In December 2012, it was announced that Douwsma would release a joint album with Monique Smit in early 2013 and tour in the Netherlands and Belgium.

-Douwsma is appeared in series 5 of the Dutch reality television program De beste zangers van Nederland in February 2013.
+Douwsma appeared in series 5 of the Dutch reality television program De beste zangers van Nederland in February 2013.

-In May 2014, Douwsma was the spokesperson for The Netherlands in the Eurovision Song Contest, announcing the results of the country's public and jury votes.
+In May 2014, Douwsma was the spokesperson for the Netherlands in the Eurovision Song Contest, announcing the results of the country's public and jury votes.

+He was one of the team captains in the television quiz show Britt's Beestenbende presented by Britt Dekker.